cam-11/intelligent-workflow-assistant/README.md

 # intelligent-workflow-assistant

-AI Adventurer Quest: Intelligent Workflow Assistant Project Title: AI-Powered Support Triage  and Task Automation The Mission :
+Project Title: AI-Powered Support Triage and Task Automation The Mission :
 This project was built to solve a common bottleneck for customer support teams: the manual processing of incoming requests.
-This "Digital Sidekick" automates the journey from raw email input to structured, actionable data, allowing humans to focus on solving problems rather than logging them.
+This Digital Sidekick automates the journey from raw email input to structured, actionable data, allowing humans to focus on solving problems rather than logging them.

 The Adventurer's Toolkit
 Automation Engine: n8n (Workflow Orchestration)